AElfProject/AElf/docs/resources/smart-contract-apis/cross-chain.md

 }
 ```

-Get id of the parent-chain which can't be zero
+Get id of the parent chain which can't be zero

 **Parameters:**